Stonehenge is a stone circle, did that create unusual echos?

 Would these reflections from the inner trilithons have created an audible echo?
 These large reflections arrive about 25 and 50 milliseconds after the direct sound.
 This means they’re unlikely to be audible as separate echoes because they arrive too quickly.
 For evidence look at Fig. 3, which is a classic measurement by Haas .
 It shows the % of people who are likely to be disturbed by the presence of a reflection.
 The different lines represent different levels of reflections.
 The -3 and -6 lines are the relevant ones here , with the red circles being the region of interest for the two strong reflections shown in Figure 2.
 These reflections are not going to create “echo disturbance.”
 Reflections at these levels and delays may alter the timbre of a sound, but they don’t cause discrete echoes.

 Incidentally, the impulse response in Figure 2 from ‘Digital Stonehenge’ is inaccurate.
 They don’t look anything like the measured results from the Maryhill Stonehenge replica or my 1:12 physical scale model of Stonehenge.
-See my previous blogs on reverberation time and early decay time for more on this.

 New analysis using measurements